 Early in the progress of the building of the Chapel, a competition was held among the workmen, the conditions of which were that any man on the job could get from the stone yard a stone of any size and carve on it anything he wanted.
 Prizes were awarded, and all of the five Prize Stones have been built into the Chapel.
-Out of nineteen entries the jury composed of Henry Wright, architect, Richardson Wright, of the College Trustees, and Odell Shepard, of the Faculty, awarded three prizes and two honorable mentions.
+Out of the nineteen entries the jury composed of Henry Wright, architect, Richardson Wright, of the college Trustees, and Odell Shepard, of the Faculty, awarded three prizes and two honorable mentions.

-At the head of the stairs leading up from the Crypt, to the right of the door leading into the cloister, is a stone cross set in the wall, carved by Richard Bray, carpenter.
+103 At the head of the stairs leading up from the Crypt, to the right of the door leading into the cloister, is a stone cross set in the wall, carved by Richard Bray, carpenter.
 This won the first prize.
+Three others are in the cloister, and one is in the north wall of the Crypt Passage.